-The most famous relic of that era is the Mezquita de Córdoba, the great mosque turned Christian cathedral, which dominates the city’s old town (picture on the left).
+The most famous relic of that era is the Mezquita de Córdoba, the great mosque turned Christian cathedral, which dominates the city’s old town.
 With all that history, and a football team, is it any surprise I chose to pay it a visit?

 Córdoba have spent most of their existence in La Segunda and Segunda B, but have also spent 9 seasons in La Liga, achieving a highest finish of 5th in 1965.
 Two years ago they achieved a surprise promotion back to the top flight after winning the Segunda play-offs, but the following season was nothing short of a nightmare, only achieving three win and seeing relegation confirmed with an 8-0 humbling at the hands of Barcelona.

 Thankfully the ground I saw bears little resemblance to this, instead Córdoba now play in a fully enclosed, trackless ground which boasts excellent views of the pitch.
 One of the unorthodox features of the construction is that that the stands behind the goals appear to tuck in under the roof of that on the eastern side.

 Regular buses leave from the city centre and drop you off within easy walking distance.
 It’s not so far that you couldn’t walk there, though given that Córdoba is one of Europe’s hottest cities, that’s probably not a good idea.
 As the game kicked off at 9pm, the temperature was still in the high 30’s.
 You don’t get that at an evening kick off back home!
 Over the weekend I was there, I noticed that the city essentially closes down between 1/2pm and 7pm and it’s easy to see why.
 I was happy enough to retreat to my hotel room and make the most of the air conditioning

 After a lap of the stadium by Córdoba’s slightly creepy anthropomorphic crocodile mascot, the game kicked off with the home side making most of the running and they were rewarded with an excellent opening goal from striker Rodri after 20 minutes, but were pegged back just before the break by a goal from Lugo’s Campillo in a counter-attack from a Córdoba corner.